Home > Training and Education > Randomized Clinical Trials Info

 Costs and Stipends

 The Office of Behavioral and Social Sciences Research, NIH, will pay for travel to and from the Summer Institute site, room and board, and for course materials.
-Family members may accompany participants at their own costs.
+Family members may accompany participants at their own expense.

 The Summer Institute is open for applications.
 Please visit http://obssr.iapplicants.com/ to do so.
 You may also join the listserv (see below) for an announcement.
 Questions about the application process should be directed to Ms. Diane Smith at 817-891-1946 or firstname.lastname@example.org.